From Solo Practitioners to Coordinated Care: The Next Phase of Holistic Health

 1. Functional Nutrition

-Functional nutrition focuses on identifying the root causes of health issues and customizing dietary strategies to optimize cellular function and metabolic balance.
-Practitioners often work alongside functional medicine doctors, herbalists, and fitness coaches to ensure that nutritional recommendations complement other therapies.
+Functional nutrition looks for the root causes of health problems and creates custom diet plans to support cell health and balance.
+Practitioners often team up with functional medicine doctors, herbalists, and fitness coaches to make sure nutrition advice fits well with other treatments.

 For instance, a practitioner might identify nutrient deficiencies that exacerbate stress or inflammation and coordinate with a yoga therapist to implement mindful eating practices and stress-reduction routines.
 This multi-layered approach enhances long-term results.